Galaxy NGC 1365's supermassive black hole spins at nearly the speed of light

 "We can trace matter as it swirls into a black hole using X-rays emitted from regions very close to the black hole," NuSTAR principal investigator Fiona Harrison of the California Institute of Technology in Pasadena said in a press release.
 "The radiation we see is warped and distorted by the motions of particles and the black hole's incredibly strong gravity."

-The scientists say the speed of the black hole’s rotation is close to 84 percent of light speed, keeping it well within Einstein’s Theory of Relativity (which posits that no object can travel faster than the speed of light).
+The scientists say the black hole is rotating so rapidly that its surface is moving at close to the speed of light, keeping it well within Einstein’s Theory of Relativity (which posits that no object can travel faster than the speed of light).
 The black hole is also more than two million times more massive than our own sun (the largest celestial body in our solar system).
 Luckily for us, this black hole resides in a galaxy 60 million light years from Earth.

 NASA scientists say that these findings will help them verify previous measurements of other black hole spin rates.
 Hopefully, this is just the first step towards cracking the enigma of black hole science.